tylerm007/TomcatWARInstall/README.md

-#Install Espresso Service on Tomcat
+#Install API Creator on Tomcat

-Espresso Logic provides multiple ways to run the service, in the cloud, on-premise using a VM appliance, or as a WAR file.
+CA Live API Creator provides multiple ways to run the service, in the cloud, on-premise using a VM appliance, or as a WAR file.
 These are the instructions for running a WAR file on Apache Tomcat.

 Before you start:
 ```